scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Causal Influence Diagrams
 --------------------------

 In the previous section, we defined CIDs and CIMs.
 For many purposes, including finding incentives in single-decision CIDs (see the next section), we only need to know the causal relationships between variables (we need not specify a parameterisation).
-We will therefore start by showing how to instantiate a simple CID in *PyCID*.
+This section will therefore show how to instantiate a simple CID in *PyCID*.

 Consider a simple 3 node CID where an agent's utility :math:`U` depends on their decision selected at :math:`D` and the value of a random chance variable :math:`X`.
 Also, assume that the agent can observe the value of :math:`X` before they decide on their decision.
 A CID for this example is created as an instance of our ``CID`` class.
 Its constructor takes a list of edges as its first argument and then two more lists specifying the CID's decision and utility nodes.
 All other nodes introduced in the edge pairs, which are not decision or utility nodes, are chance nodes.

 .. code-block:: python